NASA mission with Bernese participation

 Europa’s Mysterious Interior (Artist’s Concept): Scientists think that under the icy surface of Jupiter's moon Europa a saltwater ocean exists that may contain more than twice as much liquid water as all of Earth's oceans combined.
 This artist's concept (not to scale) depicts what Europa's internal structure could look like: an outer shell of ice, perhaps with plumes of material venting from beneath the surface; a deep, global layer of liquid water; and a rocky interior, potentially with hydrothermal vents on the seafloor. © NASA/JPL-Caltech

 Vorburger is also involved in ESA’s Juice space mission, which started its journey to Jupiter in April 2023.
-She is the lead scientist for the NIM mass spectrometer, which was completely designed and built at the University of Bern.
+She is the lead scientist for the Neutral and Ion Mass Spectrometer (NIM), which was completely designed and built at the University of Bern.
 “In my opinion, Juice and Europa Clipper are like siblings: slightly different, but sharing many similarities,” says Vorburger.
 “For instance, eight out of the nine instruments on Europa Clipper have an equivalent on Juice.”

 About the person